 Then, determine what you can do to minimize the strain you experience.

-Some things may need to be eliminated (like, *ahem*, credit cards), while other pieces may need to be added (a budget, anyone?).
+Some things may need to be eliminated (like credit cards), while other pieces may need to be added (a strict budget).

 In addition, keep a short list of ideas that help you move through stressful situations without succumbing to the stress itself.
 Something as simple as keeping a gratitude journal or listening to classical music while paying bills can keep you calm and positive.

-#2 Take a cold, hard look at your financial situation
+#2 Take a close look at your spending habits and financial situation

 Nobody ever felt empowered by remaining ignorant.
-Stop procrastinating and avoiding the situation.
-You’re not fooling anyone but yo’ self.
+Stop procrastinating and avoiding your biggest money issues.
+You’re not fooling anyone but yourself.

 Then gather up your paystubs and receipts to figure out what’s coming in and what’s going out.
 Add up all of your available income streams and track where your money is going.